redhat-openstack/website/source/uncategorized/securing-services-foreman.html.md

 #### qpid

-You can confirm it has an SSL certificate with:

-      # certutil -L -d /etc/pki/qpidd

-The output should include a nickname named broker.

-Here is a simple AMQP python script that will really exercise a connection over SSL:
+Here is a simple AMQP python script that will exercise a connection over SSL:

       import sys
       from qpid.messaging import *